-As described in the accompanying Schedule of Findings and Responses, we consider items 2016-002 and 2016-003 to be material weaknesses.
+We consider the deficiencies described in the accompanying Schedule of Findings and Responses, as items 2017-002, 2017-003, 2017-004, and 2017-005 to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.
-As described in the accompanying Schedule of Findings and Responses, we consider item 2016-001 to be a significant deficiency.
+We consider the deficiency described in the accompanying Schedule of Findings and Responses as item 2017-001 to be a significant deficiency.